ExpediaGroup/waggle-dance/README.md

 ## Installing

-Waggle Dance comes in two binaries distributions: TGZ and RPM.
-It can either be installed on an existing EMR instance (for example the EMR cluster of your primary metastore) or on a separate EC2 instance.
+Waggle Dance is available as a RPM or TGZ package.
+It is intended to be installed as a service available on a machine that is accessible from wherever you want to query it from (and with access to the Hive metastore service(s) that it is federating).
+If you are using AWS this could be on an existing EMR instance (for example the EMR cluster of your primary Hive metastore) or on a separate EC2 instance.
+It would be deployed in a similar fashion for other cloud or internal platforms.

 ### TGZ package